Rental Housing

 • Reduced parking requirements at 0.75 stalls per unit

 To protect the existing purpose-built rental stock, the City has implemented strata conversion controls to prevent the conversion of rental units to ownership units unless the vacancy rate in the City exceeds 4 percent.
-The City also permits new rental units to be added to existing purpose-built rental buildings.
 To further protect tenants, City Council adopted a Residential Tenant Displacement Policy to require enhanced notice and financial assistance for renters who are displaced due to redevelopment of older purpose-built rental buildings.

 Secondary Rental Market